risqikhoirul/risqikhoirul.github.io/index.md

 ## Summary

 I am a computer science practitioner and a student at Universitas Nahdlatul Ulama Sunan Giri (UNUGIRI).
-I am active in professional organizations such as the Asosiasi Ilmuwan Data Indonesia (AIDI).
-With extensive experience in the blockchain industry, I have expertise in cryptocurrency, NFTs, Airdrops, marketing management, analysis, and trading.
+Active in professional organizations such as the Asosiasi Ilmuwan Data Indonesia (AIDI), I have extensive experience in the blockchain industry with expertise in cryptocurrency, NFTs, Airdrops, marketing management, analysis, and trading.
 Additionally, I am proficient in various programming languages and am currently focused on developing projects that leverage blockchain technology.
-I also enjoy creating and experimenting with bots and backend systems.
+I also enjoy creating and experimenting with bots, backend systems, and have a keen interest in DevOps.

 ## Skills